pjbiggs/Massey203311/Week4/Week4.md

  If you are unsure where this is, check with `cd`, `pwd` and `cd 203311/Module2` thus:

+> _**This next codeblock was done at the end of the week 3 practical, though I am aware some of you did not get this far.
+If you did not, please let a demonstrator know and we can get it sorted out.**_

 ```bash
 # Checking where we are at the start of a new module: